hetu-project/ZSocial/docs/Howto.md

 compatible with industry-standard Nostr_Relay services and adapted Nostr_NIP3041. zChronod serves as the core service of zSocial, structured into three layers: a storage layer utilizing key-value pairs with LMDB for excellent read/write performance.
-Clock layer implements improved Casual Bloom clocks to achieve eventual consistency in distributed gossip networks.
+Clock layer implements improved Casual clocks to achieve eventual consistency in distributed gossip networks.
 Network layer uses gossip network  for cluster-wide communication of zChronod cluster and set up gRPC services for establishing a simple and efficient P2P network with relay.